eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/get-to-know-iofog.md

 * iofog-controller (see [Controller](../controllers/overview.html))
 * iofog-connector (see [Connector](../connectors/overview.html)

-You can think of each of these containers as if they were deployed on separate devices.
-In production, your Controller is most often running on a cloud server and your Agents are each running on individual edge hardware nodes in the field.
-The Controller is controlling the Agent the same way it would if the devices were hundreds of miles away, and the Connector can broker communication between any microservices you run.
+We can think of each of these containers as if they were deployed on separate devices.
+In production, our Controller is most often running on a cloud server and our Agents are each running on individual edge hardware nodes in the field.
+The Controller is controlling the Agent the same way it would if the devices were hundreds of miles away, and the Connector can broker communication between any microservices we run.

-To interact with your containers you can use the [`docker exec -ti`](https://docs.docker.com/engine/reference/commandline/exec/) command.
+To interact with our containers we can use the [`docker exec -ti`](https://docs.docker.com/engine/reference/commandline/exec/) command.

 #### Agent's Container

 Let's start by using the `iofog-agent` CLI to find out its status.
-Note that the first `iofog-agent` in the following command stands for the container name, the second `iofog-agent` is the executable wrapped in the container.
+Note that the first `iofog-agent` in the following command stands for the container name, and the second `iofog-agent` is the executable wrapped in the container.

 ```console
 $ docker exec -ti iofog-agent iofog-agent status